techniq/layerchart/src/routes/docs/examples/Pie/+page.md

 	</div>
 </Preview>

-### If value less than 0, value will be treated as a offset of outerRadius
+<h3>If value less than 0, value will be treated as a offset of outerRadius</h3>

 <Preview>
 	<div class="h-[300px] p-4 border rounded">